The DNB Savings Bank Foundation is an independent Norwegian foundation. Our objective is to contribute to philanthropic causes in Norway.

 Over the years Norway’s savings banks have always donated a percentage of their profits to the local communities in which they have operated.
 Sparebankstiftelsen DNB is continuing to pursue this tradition.

 The foundation is the second largest owner of Norway’s largest financial group, DNB, and use the dividend for philanthropic purposes.
-Since we were founded in 2002, the foundation has contributed approximately NOK 7.5 billion towards philanthropic purposes.
+Since we were founded in 2002, the foundation has contributed more than NOK 8 billion towards philanthropic purposes.

 What do we contribute to?